1:1 Services

 Our partnerships typically operate over a three-year period, providing continuity to those who need it and a service that can be relied upon.

-Setting up is simple, requires little administration, and you can start referring people to our service the very same day.
+Setting up is simple, requires very little administration, and you can start referring people to our service the very same day.

 How the Referral Process Works